Q. How much does it cost to attend Dordt University?

 Q. Why do I have to have Dordt’s health insurance?
 What if my own is better?

-A. Dordt College assists students in finding an affordable basic healthcare plan that meets federal requirements, and is accepted by local healthcare providers.
+A. Dordt University assists students in finding an affordable basic healthcare plan that meets federal requirements, and is accepted by local healthcare providers.
 All international students are required to purchase healthcare from Dordt’s health insurance options.

 Tuition and Other Charges